tmobile/magentaA11y/_checklist-native/button.md

   - You can programmatically set the visible label with `setTitle()`.
     - The button’s title will overwrite the button’s `accessibilityLabel`.
   - If a visible label is not applicable in this case, set the button's `accessibilityLabel` to the label of your choice.
-    - In Interface Builder, set the label in the Identity Inspector.
+    - To do this in Interface Builder, set the label using the Identity Inspector
+  - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
-    - In Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.
+  - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.
 - **SwiftUI**
   - If no visible label, use view modifier `accessibilityLabel(_:)`.
   - If button has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.